Eiradir/eiradir-docs/setup.md

 ## Setup

+Start by following the Quickstart guide above, as you need the project imported into Godot either way.

 In order to edit client-side code, it is best to use Visual Studio Code as it can offer some more advanced features over the inbuilt Godot code editor.

 Open the `eiradir-client` folder in VS Code and install the [godot-tools](https://marketplace.visualstudio.com/items?itemName=geequlim.godot-tools) extension.